 Mom and the Ankylosaur was published in Fantastic Stories.
 Mom was afraid to fly, but was thrilled to win an all-expenses-paid trip to the Cretaceous.

-Birch Glow was published in Analog Science Fiction and Fact.
+Birch Glow is Rosemary’s first story to appear in Analog Science Fiction and Fact.
 It’s about designer genes, first love, Christmas trees, and saving the planet.
+It’s just been reprinted in Celestial Beans.

 The Fifth Sun was the lead story in the anthology, The Age of Reason.
 The Aztec god Quetzalcoatl spins a tale of creating and destroying the world.